 Lunch meat refers to any type of sliced meat, usually sold at the deli counter in the grocery store or in the refrigerated meat case in presliced packages.
 Also known as cold cuts, lunch meat is inexpensive and an easy-to-prepare lunchbox meal.
-Sodium nitrate, a type of salt, is added to cold cuts to stabilize the colors.
-Sodium nitrite, a known carcinogen, is a chemical compound derived from nitrates that prevents the growth of the dangerous toxin botulism.
+Sodium nitrate, a type of salt, is added to cold cuts to stabilize the colors and extend its shelf life.

 No Nitrites or Nitrates Added

-If you’d rather not take your chances with factory-processed nitrates, you can opt for meats that use organic compounds.
-Look for organic and natural lunch meats with no nitrates added in your local health food speciality store.
+If you'd rather not take your chances with factory-processed nitrates, you can opt for nitrate free deli meats.
+Look for lunch meat brands without nitrates in your local health food specialty store.
 Alternatively, cook fresh meat at home to eliminate your intake of processed meats altogether.
 Bake lean turkey or chicken breasts, and and then slice thin for use in sandwiches and wraps.
 Freeze any leftovers to prolong their shelf life.

 - Applegate Farms: Nitrate Free and Nitrite Free